Radi85/pmenu/README.rst

 Any list of items can be passed as argument and the app will graphically represent them and return the selected item.

-On Mac:
-By default if there is no item list passed, the available apps on the system will be retrieved and selected app will be executed.
+By default if there is no list of items passed, the available apps on the system will be retrieved and selected app will be executed.

 ::